johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 The most important part to note that may not have been clear from the grammar definition is that the grammar representation of a lambda term captures the subterm be it `true`, `false` or another lambda.
 Equations 2, 3, and 4 are examples.

 As a result of including that subterm information it's reasonable to ask whether there's value in providing a grammar that, in translation, looks a lot like it's own language.
-First, maps the two different lambda forms to one form in the grammar, which makes talking about evaluation and types easier.
-Second, differentiating values (`true`, `false`, and `-> t`) from other terms by calling them values is important for knowing when evaluation has finished or stalled ("gotten stuck").
+First, it maps the two different lambda forms to one form in the grammar, which makes reasoning about evaluation and types easier.
+Second, differentiating values (`true`, `false`, and `-> t`) from other terms by calling them values is important for knowing when evaluation has finished.

 ## Inference Rules